 Action ID Action Description BE 6.9 Partner with affordable housing providers to conduct a feasibility analysis of battery storage and solar projects at the affordable housing in Hayward that are eligible for Equity Resilience Incentives under the SGIP Program.
-Key Pillar: Funding /Equity BE 6.10 Determine opportunities for the Water Pollution Control Facility to expand methane recovery systems and digester gas combustion systems at the facility, consistent with General Plan policy PFS-4.12.
-Key Pillar: Funding/Partnership BE 6.11 Provide educational materials and workshops to large commercial developers and large business property owners of the benefits of microgrids and energy resiliency.
+Key Pillar: Funding /Equity BE 6.10 Determine opportunities for the Water Pollution Control Facility to expand existing biogas (i.e., methane) capturing and utilization as part of the Biosolids Master Plan currently underway.
+The Master Plan document will plan for and phase in improvements for utilizing biogas for the next 20-years including potentially expanding the existing cogeneration facility to produce more energy, or possibly converting to renewable natural gas for pipeline injection off-setting the need to purchase non-renewable natural gas.
+The Master Plan is consistent with General Plan Policy PFS-4.12 to develop, enhance, and maintain clean, green, and renewable energy systems at the Water Pollution Control Facility (WPCF) Key Pillar: Funding/Partnership BE 6.11 Provide educational materials and workshops to large commercial developers and large business property owners of the benefits of microgrids and energy resiliency.
 Provide resources to identify opportunities for solar installations and/or battery storage on site.
 Key Pillar: Education BE 6.12 Prepare a plan to facilitate the transition of natural gas appliances to electric in City Facilities.
 Plan should include an inventory of appliances available for replacement, identify cost where possible, and establish a timeline for replacement.
-Key Pillar: Feasibility Study Total GHG E missions Reduction from Measure: Supportive Measure & Actions City Cost: M loderate Community Cost: No expected community cost Co-Benefits : Improved Public Health & Safety, Climate Change Resilience, Jobs Development
+Key Pillar: Feasibility Study Total GHG Emissions Reduction from Measure: Supportive Measure & Actions City Cost: Moderate Community Community Cost: No expected community cost Co-Benefits: Co-Benefits: Improved Public Health & Safety, Climate Change Resilience, Jobs Development